ebi-gene-expression-group/bulk-recalculations/README.md

 - RNA-Seq differential recalculations
 - RNA-Seq baseline recalculations

-Ongoing features to handle Reprocessing.
+Ongoing features to handle new experiments processing / reprocessing.
 Reprocess RNA-seq experiments (baseline or differential), to be used when the experiment has been reprocessed in iRAP Single Lib (ISL), for instance due to a change in assembly or annotation.

 ## Temporary comments